html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 {}
 {% endhighlight %}

-You will have to provide your own serialization method.
+You will have to provide your own serialization method, for example you could do the following:

 {% highlight javascript %}
 function stringifyDOMObject(object)